Download in PDF HERE

 Can I mail a hard copy of my application materials to the AFRICA’SOUT! office?

-No. Only applications submitted online, through our website, will be considered for admission.
+No. Only applications submitted online, through the portal on our website, will be considered for admission.

 I have video/audio samples as well as JPEGs of my work.
 Can I submit samples of both?

 Yes.
 If you would like to submit a combination of digital images and video/audio, you must submit 8-12 digital images AND 3 clips of video/audio totaling no more than 2 minutes of footage each.

 What should I say in my artist statement?

 Submit an artist statement, in your own voice, that provides background on your work as a whole.
 We are interested in your capacity to communicate, to the best of your ability, who you are as an artist and how your work adds to the conversation of contemporary African art.

 I just submitted my application but I want to revise/edit/add to it.
 Is this possible?

 No. Once you submit your application you cannot revise/edit/add any materials.

 When I submit my application, will I receive confirmation that my application has been received?

 Who is eligible to apply?